jagannathan-lab/jagannathan-lab.github.io/people.md

 Email: hilary.hoffman`at`ucdenver.edu
 Phone:

 ---

 **You?
 Join us!**
-We are currently accepting applications for the following positions:
+We welcome inquiries from enthusiastic scientists at all levels for the following positions:
 - Technicians/Professional Research Assistants
-- Lab Manager
 - Postdoctoral Fellows
+- Graduate rotation students
 <br>Please see our [Join us](https://jagannathan-lab.github.io/joinus/) page for more information

 ---